Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 Have you ever been to Japan?
-Whether your answer is, what impressed you the most in Japan?
-Is it the delicious sushi with fresh sashimi?
-The fascinating sakura season?
-Or the hiragana, katakana, kanji on the street?
-Whatever it is, you must have already known that Japan is a country that emphasizes being polite.
-It is not only about behavior, but also exists in the language.
-This time, let’s take a look at a sentence that is being used thousands of times every single day, which is “yoroshiku onegaishimasu”.
+If so, what has impressed you most about Japan?
+Is it the delicious sushi and fresh sashimi?
+The fascinating cherry blossom season?
+Or the hiragana, katakana, and kanji on the street?
+Whatever it is, you probably already knew that Japan is a country that emphasizes politeness.

-It is always hard to define “yoroshiku onegaishimasu”.
-If you search on the web dictionary, it might bring definitions such as “please help me” or “please treat me well”.
-You might be confused when you put the meanings with the text you are trying to understand.
+It is always difficult to define “yoroshiku onegaishimasu”.
+If you search the Internet dictionary, you may find definitions such as “please help me” or “please treat me well.
+You may be confused when you put the meanings together with the text you are trying to understand.

-The distinction of culture and language between the US and Japan could be the reason for being unable to translate exactly.
-Let’s separate the sentence into two parts and check the literal meaning.
+The difference in culture and language between the U.S. and Japan may be the reason for the inaccuracy of the translation.
+Let’s split the sentence into two parts and check the literal meaning.

-It is oriented from 宜しい (yoroshii), which can be written in only hiragana よろしい as well.
-“Yoroshii” is an adjective which can be seen as a formal word of 良い (yoi or ii) basically.
-“Yoroshii” has various meanings, including “okay”, “all right”, or “good” .
-It is frequently used when inquiring permission to do something.
-Check the example below.
+It is based on 宜しい (yoroshii), which can also be written only in hiragana よろしい.
+“Yoroshii” is an adjective that can be considered a formal word of 良い (yoi or ii).
+“Yoroshii” has various meanings, including “okay,” “all right,” or “good.
+It is often used when asking for permission to do something.
+See the example below.

 • このコップを使ってもいいですか? (kono koppu wo tsukattemo ii desu ka?)